mskutin/gsc/README.md

 ```
 ### Authorization

-By default `gsc` interacts with github api anonymously.
+By default `gsc` interacts with GitHub API anonymously.
 Since GitHub's default request rate is only 60 req/h you may run out of this limit shortly.
 You can set `GITHUB_TOKEN` and `GITHUB_USERNAME` environment variables to authorize gsc in GitHub.